1. The Generative Engine as a Function

 2.3 Summarization Model (Gsum)

-Compresses each document into a short, citation-ready summary using automatic summarization:
+Compresses each document into a short, citation-ready summary:

 2.4 Response Synthesizer (Gresp)